-In response to social distancing selling has changed, perhaps forever.
+In response to the pandemic selling has changed, perhaps forever.
 Virtual sales meetings, typically using Zoom or MS Teams, are now being used by almost everyone.
-Virtual selling is the new normal.
-But this poses the question – If everyone is selling on screen how can you stand out and differentiate yourself?
+Surveys confirm many buyers prefer it.
+Virtual selling is here to stay.
+But this poses the question – When everyone is selling on screen how can you stand out and differentiate yourself?
 What is best practice?

 In this post we’ve highlighted three key areas for you to focus on:

 Salespeople need to move up a gear when selling virtually.
 The sales fundamentals don’t change, but the medium amplifies mistakes and shortcomings.
 In the face-to-face sale a good communicator may be able to ‘wing it’, but virtual sellers need: